Altomare/repairs/otrona/README.md

 TO-DO:
 - Check RAM issues, probably a solder bridge
 - Reflow solder joins near corrosion area.
-- Make new contacts for the battery holder, using bent wires OR add a
+- Make new contacts for the battery holder, using bent wires OR add a CR2032 battery holder on wires...

 ## Factory configuration & bodges